 Founded in 2005 and now owned by Cisco, OpenDNS is one of the biggest names in public DNS.
 The free service offers plenty of benefits: high speed, 100% uptime, blocking phishing sites by default, optional parental control – web filtering to block websites by type of content, along with free email support if anything goes wrong.
 OpenDNS is the oldest DNS server – a sort of veteran pioneering Domain Name System protocols.

 If you don’t set up specific DNS servers on your computer (or your router), default DNS servers from your ISP (Internet Service Provider) will be used.
-To avoid unwanted DNS errors on your Synology Nas device, switch to public DNS servers like the OpenDNS DNS.
-There are plenty of public DNS services you can use, such as CloudFlare or Google DNS.
+To avoid unwanted DNS errors on your Synology NAS device, switch to public DNS servers like the OpenDNS DNS.
+There are plenty of public DNS services you can use, such as CloudFlare, Quad9 or Google DNS.

 The OpenDNS Public DNS IP addresses (IPv4) are the following:

-To Manually add OpenDNS DNS on your Synology Nas device, just go to Control Panel / Network / General.
-Check “Manually configure DNS server” and add on Preferred DNS Server: 22.214.171.124 and on Alternative DNS Server: 126.96.36.199 – Follow the instructions in the image below:
+To Manually add OpenDNS on your Synology NAS device, just go to Control Panel / Network / General.
+Check “Manually configure DNS server” and type in your Preferred DNS Server: 188.8.131.52 On Alternative DNS Server type in: 184.108.40.206 – Follow the instructions in the image below.